 - X-Rays and CT Scans

-- Permanent Total Disability (PTD) — If your injury causes a major disability that leaves you completely and permanently unable to work, such as quadriplegia or tetraplegia, you are entitled to receive workers’ compensation benefits for the rest of your life.
+If your injury causes a major disability that leaves you completely and permanently unable to work, such as quadriplegia or tetraplegia, you are entitled to receive Workers’ Compensation benefits for the rest of your life.

-- Survivor Benefits — If a worker is killed on the job, his or her dependents may be entitled to workers’ compensation benefits.
+If a worker is killed on the job, his or her dependents may be entitled to Workers’ Compensation benefits.

 Finally, there are two last additional points that claimants should keep in mind to increase their chances of being approved:

-Do I Need a Fayetteville Workers’ Compensation Lawyer to Handle My Claim?
+Do I Need a Fayetteville AR Workers’ Compensation Lawyer to Handle My Claim?

-While no law mandates legal representation for injured workers, it is wise for workplace accident victims to seek the counsel and guidance of an Arkansas workers’ comp attorney who is deeply familiar with the complexities of the state and federal laws and regulations governing these sometimes convoluted procedures.
+While no law mandates legal representation for injured workers, it is wise for workplace accident victims to seek the counsel and guidance of a Fayetteville AR workers’ comp attorney who is deeply familiar with the complexities of the state and federal laws and regulations governing these sometimes convoluted procedures.
 This is especially true in situations where the employer is disputing the claim, or where benefits have been denied for any reason.

 Ken Kieklak, Attorney at Law been representing hard-working Arkansans like yourself for nearly 20 years.
-He is dedicated to fighting for you, and will protect your legal rights and best interests while assisting you with the claims process at all stages.
-Though based predominantly in Fayetteville, Ken Kieklak is proud to serve many communities throughout northwestern Arkansas, including Bella Vista, Bentonville, Fort Smith, Rogers, and Springdale.
+He is dedicated to fighting for you and will protect your legal rights and best interests while assisting you with the claims process at all stages.
+Though based predominantly in Fayetteville, Ken Kieklak is proud to serve many communities throughout the state.